NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Development
 ^^^^^^^^^^^

-Lustre F5 should not be used for development.
+GPFS F5 should not be used for development.
 Development should be done in the user's home space.
 This is especially true if using a source code management system (e.g., git).

-Users should remember that Lustre F5 is not backed up.
+Users should remember that GPFS F5 is not backed up.
 The user home area is backed up, with hourly and daily snapshots.